-- Patient Care - Observes, records, and reports symptoms and conditions to proper personnel. - o Administers selected medications under the supervision of the RN. - Must have knowledge of the legal and ethical aspects of medications, abbreviations used, metric system, household equivalents, standard dosages, reactions normal and abnormal, and route of administration.

-- Checks chart, Medication Cart, Electronic Medical Record, and Medication Administration Records for accuracy. - o Notes administration and reaction of medication on patient's chart. - Sets up selected treatment trays and administers treatments not allocated to other personnel. - Assists physicians with making rounds. - o Assists and/or administers selected specialized treatments with complicated or specialized equipment. - Assists with and/or cares for the acutely ill patients (bathes, feeds, etc.). - Safeguards integrity of the individual and family. - o Applies knowledge of nursing skills and exercises judgment in their application. - o Participates in patient education and rehabilitation. - Understands the provisions of the State Nurse Practice Act in order to recognize the legal aspects of nursing as it pertains to the individual.
+- Patient Care - Observes, records, and reports symptoms and conditions to proper personnel. - o Administers selected medications under the supervision of the RN. - Must have knowledge of the legal and ethical aspects of medications, abbreviations used, metric system, household equivalents, standard dosages, reactions normal and abnormal, and route of administration. - Checks chart, Medication Cart, Electronic Medical Record, and Medication Administration Records for accuracy. - Notes administration and reaction of medication on patient's chart. - Sets up selected treatment trays and administers treatments not allocated to other personnel. - Assists physicians with making rounds. - o Assists and/or administers selected specialized treatments with complicated or specialized equipment. - o Assists with and/or cares for the acutely ill patients (baths, feeds, etc.). - Safeguards integrity of the individual and family. - o Applies knowledge of nursing skills and exercises judgment in their application. - Participates in patient education and rehabilitation. - Understands the provisions of the State Nurse Practice Act in order to recognize the legal aspects of nursing as it pertains to the individual. - Unit Management - Utilizes approved channels and methods of communication. - Teaches and directs aides and technicians in selected duties. - Exercises sound judgment in adapting nursing procedures to individual patient needs.